circleci/circleci-docs/jekyll/_docs/install-and-use-yarn.md

     - yarn test
 ```

-When CircleCI detects a JavaScript based project, certain commands can be run such as `npm install` or `npm test`.
-To use Yarn instead, we override both the `dependencies` and `test` section.
+When CircleCI detects a JavaScript project, certain commands (like `npm install` or `npm test`) might be run.
+To use Yarn instead of NPM, we override both the `dependencies` and `test` sections.

 ## Full Example

-Here is the full example `circle.yml` file:

 ```
 machine: